Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Simulation Tasks

 \subsection{Entanglement R\'enyi Entropy}

-We present an algorithm for estimating the entanglement R\'enyi entropy (ERE) of the full CAMPS states when the MPS represents a product state.
-Specifically, this algorithm generalizes the standard entropy-calculation method for stabilizer states~\cite{fattal2004} to cases where the product states include magic states, and it outperforms traditional entropy calculation methods that rely on using MPS to simulate entire states, offering a more efficient, albeit still exponential, approach for calculating the entanglement entropy of $(t \leq N)$-doped Clifford circuits.
+We present an algorithm for estimating the entanglement R\'enyi entropy (ERE) of the full CAMPS states when the CMPS represents a product state.
+Specifically, this algorithm generalizes the standard entropy-calculation method for stabilizer states~\cite{fattal2004} to cases where the product states include magic states, and it outperforms traditional entropy calculation methods that rely on using MPS to simulate entire states, offering a more efficient, albeit still exponential, approach for calculating the entanglement entropy of $(t \leq N)$-doped Clifford circuits, in particular when studying the interplay between quantum entanglement and magic~\cite{viscardi2025interplay}.

 We denote the Clifford-Product state with density matrix $\rho$ as:

 and partition the $N$-qubit system into regions $A$ and $\bar{A}$ containing $N_A$ and $N_{\bar{A}}$ qubits, respectively ($N_A+N_{\bar{A}}=N$).
 The density matrix for the product state can be decomposed into a product of single-qubit density matrices, i.e.,